 When Lisa M. Ca moved from Germany to Macomb County, Michigan, she was instantly drawn to the area’s unique bird population.
-Aiming to learn more about her new neighbors, she purchased a Bird Photo Booth—a seed dish that doubles as a special fowl-friendly camera—to create a collection of up-close-and-personal portraits of her feathery friends.
+Aiming to learn more about her new neighbors, she purchased a feeder cam—a seed dish that doubles as a special fowl-friendly camera—to create a collection of up-close-and-personal portraits of her feathery friends.

 When she first moved to Macomb County, Ca noticed striking similarities and differences between her new neighborhood and her homeland.
 While Michigan’s seasonal weather patterns seemed to be strikingly similar to Germany’s, she was surprised to find its native birds were an entirely different story.
 Inspired by the beautiful blue jays, radiant cardinals, and chirping chickadees that regularly visited her backyard, she decided to research the best way to photograph them.
-“I wanted to get a little closer and started researching what cameras are out there as a little addition to my DSLR.
-This is how I found the Bird Photo Booth” she told Detroit’s Metro Times.
+“I wanted to get a little closer and started researching what cameras are out there as a little addition to my DSLR,” she told Detroit’s Metro Times.